 Prior to April 2014, local authorities were able to apply for Department for Environment, Food & Rural Affairs (DEFRA) funding from the Contaminated Land Capital Grants Scheme in such situations.
-However, funding has been reduced in recent years, from £17.5m in 2009/10 to £2m for 2013/14 and DEFRA have now ceased supporting these costs altogether (although a total of £0.5m is accessible annually for absolute emergencies up until 31st March 2017).
+However, funding has been reduced in recent years, from £17.5m in 2009/10 to £2m for 2013/14 and DEFRA have now ceased supporting these costs altogether.